ErikFortune/ts-bcp47/docs/ts-bcp47.bcp47.tag.md

 Creates a new [language tag](./ts-bcp47.bcp47.languagetag.md) from either a specified `string` description or from (typically parsed) individual [language tag parts](./ts-bcp47.bcp47.languagetagparts.md)<!-- -->.

-The supplied initializer must be at least well-formed according to RFC 5646.
+The supplied initializer must be at least [well-formed according to RFC 5646](https://www.rfc-editor.org/rfc/rfc5646.html#section-2.2.9)<!-- -->.
 Higher degrees of validation along with any normalizations may be optionally specified.

 <b>Signature:</b>